 When it comes to green building, modular and prefab construction is preferable – with modular homes designed to minimise materials wastage and maximise liveability, and the prefab construction process limiting on-site environmental impacts.

 Offering a range of resource-efficient elements as standard inclusions, Ecoliv designs and builds for sustainable living.
-With each new building achieving a minimum 7-star energy rating and including a 1.98kw solar power system and 10,000 litre water tank to each new home*, we take every opportunity to reduce our impact on the natural environment as well as human health.
+With each new building achieving a minimum 7-star energy rating and including a 1.98kw solar power system and 10,000 litre water tank to each new home*, we take every opportunity to reduce our impact on the natural environment as well as human health, and you can too with theses sustainability trends.

 When you build a sustainable home with Ecoliv, you can feel confident that you're choosing the most environmentally friendly materials.
 As we guide you through our building process, you'll have the opportunity to peruse a range of sustainable building materials in our materials selection guide.